Third party readers in Space

 To ensure a Salto controller is able to communicate with a third party reader, the controller must be configured from your Salto Network tree.
 See the corresponding Salto Network section for more details.

 When a third party reader is used, an authorization code is required.
 Ensure that in General options, the Show authorization code checkbox is checked.
-You should also ensure that users who require access have the authorization code checkbox defined in their user profile.
+You should also ensure that users who require access have the authorization code defined in their user profile.
 See the Configuring users section for more information.